Tulip-Dev/tulip/library/tulip-python/bindings/tulip-core/packaging/README.rst

     * **5.0.0**: based on Tulip 5.0.0 released on ??/??/2017

-      * mainly a bugs and memory leaks fix release for the Python bindings that now benefits from the performance improvements recently integrated in the tulip-core C++ library
+      * mainly a bugs and memory leaks fix release for the Python bindings that now benefit from the performance improvements recently integrated in the tulip-core C++ library

-      * some new methods added added in the API and some deprecated (see updated documentation)
+      * some new methods added in the API and some deprecated (see updated documentation)

       * new Tulip plugins have been added, notably import ones like BibTex, GraphML, npm, ...
         (see updated plugins list in the documentation)